 Use these products exactly as directed by a pharmacist or as your doctor has prescribed.

-Tell all your doctors, dentists and pharmacists that you are taking CODALGIN FORTE or CODALGIN.
+Tell all your doctors, dentists and pharmacists that you are taking CODALGIN FORTE.

-Tell your doctor if you become pregnant while taking CODALGIN FORTE or CODALGIN.
+Tell your doctor if you become pregnant while taking CODALGIN FORTE.

 Always discuss with your doctor any problems or difficulties during or after taking these products.